Hands up who’s getting excited about giving their little ones their first Christmas Eve boxes this year?

 A Christmas Eve Checklist of things they need to do – e.g. put out milk and cookie for Santa.
 Find some great downloadable options on Etsy* or craft your own.

 A Letter or Christmas Card from Santa – Kids love hearing from Santa and whether you order a personalised letter or create one yourself as this can make for a cute and inexpensive item.

 A Santa Key – Do you live somewhere there’s no chimney?
 Don’t forget to leave out a magic key for Santa.
 They make a great Christmas Eve Box filler and there are some really decorative pretty options they’ll treasure like this Magic Santa Key* you can personalise with their name(s).

 A Plate, Mug or Glass for Santa – They’ll love setting up Santa and the reindeer’s snacks year after year with the same snack plate, mug or personalised Santa glass.
-This cute and colourful personalised Santa Plate gets our vote.
+This cute personalised Santa treat board* gets our vote!

 All affiliate links are marked with an *